Michael-Steshenko/dual-boot-GPi-case/README.md

 ls
-7) you should see a single file that's called "info", view its contents with: sudo nano info you should see all the info from the blutooth device stored in this file, copy the contents of this file and save it somewhere on your local machine.
+7) you should see a single file that's called "info", view its contents with: sudo nano info you should see all the info from the bluetooth device stored in this file, copy the contents of this file and save it somewhere on your local machine.

 8) close the file using cntrl+x, if prompted if you want to save the file answear "No".